alessiodallapiazza/TLSInfect/README.md

 # Limitations:
 	• All tls callbacks get called both on startup and exit, so the code will be executed twice
 	• Does not infect files with a tls section already
-	• Files need DEP disabled (will disable in the NT Header next update)
+	• One library needs to import kernel32.dll (for any TLS)
-	• Probably some things i'm forgetting
+	• Does not handle overlay/eof data (could be some digital signatures)